backstage/backstage/docs/features/kubernetes/configuration.md

 ##### `clusters.\*.caData` (optional)

-PEM-encoded certificate authority certificates.
+Base64-encoded certificate authority bundle in PEM format.
+The Kubernetes client will verify that TLS certificate presented by the API server is signed by this CA.

-This values could be obtained via inspecting the Kubernetes config file (usually at `~/.kube/config`) under `clusters.cluster.certificate-authority-data`.
+This value could be obtained via inspecting the kubeconfig file (usually at `~/.kube/config`) under `clusters[*].cluster.certificate-authority-data`.
 For GKE, execute the following command to obtain the value

 ```